chrlttv/Matlab-Code/LBM/README.txt

-Code of Latent Block Models for Binary Data from the article "Block clustering with Bernoulli mixture models: Comparison of different approaches", G. Govaert and M. Nadif (2008)
+Code of the Latent Block Models for various type of data For details see "Co-clustering, Govaert G. and Nadif M. - 2014"

 Files:

+- bcem_poisson.m : block clustering with mixtures of poisson